czi-catalystproject/hub-champion-training/episodes/administer_hub.md

 :::{grid-item}
 Objectives

-- Add users to the hub with GitHub
+- control user access to your hub via GitHub Organisations and Teams
-- Configure server options (CPU, GPU, RAM)
+- select the appropriate server resources for your computational work (CPU, GPU, RAM)
-- Stop and restart a server
+- stop and restart a server

 :::